 The Kaibab-Paiute Indian Lands is found along Kanab Creek in Northern Arizona, near the Utah border in the Arizona Strip.
 Kanab Creek runs through the Indian Land on its way to Snake Gulch and the Colorado River.
 The land also sits on the Markagunt Plateau north of the Grand Canyon National Park and Kaibab National Forest, making it one of the most remote Indian Lands in the state.
 In order to reach this area, you must take U.S. Highway 89 from the east through Jacob Lake and Fredonia.
 The Indian Land is in both Coconino and Mohave Counties.
 The tribe’s land contains 120,827 acres.
 Currently, the tribe has 200 members.

 Today, most of the members live in Kaibab.
-All of the villages live in combination of the modern and traditional settings.
-The traditional ways are shown in language, celebrations, community organization and values.
+All of the villages live in a combination of the modern and traditional settings.
+The traditional ways are shown in language, celebrations, community organization, and values.

 The Kaibab-Paiute Indians are known for their coiled basket called the “Wedding Basket.”

 Pipe Springs National Monument began as two pools of water, which flow from the Sevier Fault on the Moccasin Terrace.
 Then in 1870, a group of Mormons discovered the springs and decided to build a community.
 They established a fort and named it Windsor Castle.
 The Kaibab-Paiute Indians never attacked the settlement.
 The area was designated a national monument in 1923.